ansible/ansible-ai-connect-service/README.md

 The Django service listen on 127.0.0.1:8000.

 There is no pytorch service, you should adjust the `ANSIBLE_AI_MODEL_MESH_HOST` configuration key to point on an existing service.

+## Using pre-commit

+Pre-commit should be used before pushing a new PR.
+To use pre-commit you need to first install it and it's dependencies by running:

+    ```bash
+    pip install -r requirements-dev.txt
+    ```

+once installed you can run the hooks with:

+    ```bash
+    pre-commit run --all
+    ```